“Don’t It Make You Want To Go Home”

 The first occasion, which can be heard below, took place on July 24, 1970 at RCA Studio’s in Hollywood, California.
 During this segment, Elvis’ drummer goes for a break, to which Elvis remarks “Gotta go to the bathroom Ronnie?”.
-Seconds later and just killing time, Elvis sings the first two lines of the chorus, which is followed by a funny “Don’t it make you wanna go to the bathroom?”.
+Seconds later and just killing time, Elvis sings the first two lines of the chorus, which is followed by “Don’t it make you wanna go to the bathroom?”.

 While Charlie Hodge and Elvis are searching for the correct lyric sheet on Elvis’ music stand, Elvis softly starts to sing Don’t It Make You Want To Go Home, as can be heard below.
 He almost makes it to the end of the chorus this time, and this is the longest of the three one-liners.
 Toward the end of this segment, we can hear the intro of the Beatles’ song Something.

 The third and final occasion Elvis sang a few words of the song, also took place on July 29, 1970, at MGM.
 As we can hear in the link below, and similar to the second occasion, Elvis softly sings the opening line while searching for a lyric sheet, in this case I Just Can’t Help Believin’.

 Listening to the three sound bites, it seems clear that Elvis must have really liked the song.
 Sadly, he never officially sunk his teeth into it.
 Had it been written only a few months earlier, Don’t It Make You Want To Go Home would have fitted the American Sound sessions like a glove, but also in 1970, Elvis would certainly have done a good job on this fine tune.